 It can be a challenge for both students and parents to get back into the swing of things at the beginning of the school year.
 For many students, summer vacation means getting to stay up past their normal bedtime or waking up later than usual in the morning.
 In order to set the tone for a successful school year, it’s important to establish and maintain a daily routine.
 We asked for advice from PA Virtual High School Guidance Counselor, Crystal Widmann and she shared some tips that can help both parents and students alike.

 Here at PA Virtual Charter School, we’re very excited about an upcoming milestone this year - we are celebrating our 20th anniversary in the 2020-2021 school year!
 Over the past 20 years, we have had the great pleasure of educating so many wonderful students who have gone on to accomplish great things after they graduated from PA Virtual.

 Stay on top of your child's education with the latest industry news and events.
 Fill out the form for updates directly to your inbox.

-A common question families ask us when beginning the enrollment process is how often their child will get to socialize with others while being educated in a virtual environment.
-Socialization is an important part of a child's development.
-At PA Virtual, we offer plenty of opportunities for students and their families to explore local attractions, meet other PA Virtual families, and build strong relationships.
+A common question prospective families ask us when beginning the enrollment process is how often their child will get to socialize with others while being educated in a virtual environment.
+It's a valid concern as socialization is an important part of a child's development.
+At PA Virtual, we offer a variety of opportunities for both students and their families to explore local attractions, meet other PA Virtual families in their area, and build strong relationships.